-Awhile back, south Florida’s one and only Everglades black and white photographer, Clyde Butcher gave a live Q&A on Instagram.
+Awhile back, south Florida’s Everglades black and white photographer, Clyde Butcher gave a live Q&A on Instagram.
 I asked him the following question, “What advice can you give a photographer to help them see in black and white?”
 His response was simple, “Commit to shooting only black and white”.
 This simple answer at first makes perfect sense.
 But then, you wonder, how do you commit to shooting black and white with a digital camera?
-Butcher has been shooting black and white film forever, so I believe his approach to committing to black and white has a different meaning than for a photographer using a digital camera.
+Butcher has been shooting black and white film forever, so I believe his approach has a different meaning than for a photographer using a digital camera.

-Experience cannot be replaced and no doubt, Clyde Butcher learned to see in black and white.
+Experience cannot be replaced and no doubt, Clyde Butcher learned to SEE in black and white.
 You can too with your digital camera.
-And here is where digital cameras have an edge over film cameras – the digital camera allows you to see the image immediately after shooting it.
+And here is where digital cameras have an edge over film cameras – the digital camera allows you to see the image after shooting it, and in the case of more modern digital cameras, before you take the shot.
 Clyde Butcher must wait until his film is developed to see the actual photograph.
 But not so with the digital camera.
 Here’s why.
-The camera gathers up all the light information captured by the sensor, converts it to digital information and then compresses all that information into an image file.
+The camera gathers up all the light information captured by the sensor, converts it to digital information and then compresses all that information into an image file that you can view on the back screen.
 Have you ever taken a shot and wanted to review it right away, but you get a message on the screen (like the one seen below) that tells you it isn’t ready yet?
 That’s because the camera is working on creating a file for you to review.

-Now, if you shoot only in jpeg format (which I do not recommend!), the image on the screen will look very much like the image you eventually download to your computer or upload to Instagram or Facebook.
+On the other hand, if you shoot only in jpeg format (which I do not recommend!), the image on the screen will look very much like the image you eventually download to your computer or upload to Instagram or Facebook.
 Why is that?
 A downloaded or uploaded jpeg file is compressed with all the pixel information ‘imprinted’ or ‘cooked’ into the file.
-That’s what you see on the camera’s screen and that’s what you get when you download/upload your image files.
+That’s what you see on the camera’s back screen and that’s what you get when you download/upload your image files.

-If you open the menu, you will see a long list of options, like ‘Standard’, ‘Neutral’, ‘Vivid’, ‘Landscape’, ‘Portrait’, etc. By the way, point and shoot cameras have these types of choices as well.
-Notice in the screen shot below that it is set at ‘Standard’.
+If you open the menu, you will see a long list of options, like ‘Standard’, ‘Neutral’, ‘Vivid’, ‘Landscape’, ‘Portrait’, etc. Notice in the screen shot below that it is set at ‘Standard’.

 Each of these settings are presets, meaning the camera will alter the information from the shot according to the preset.
 Standard or Neutral presets change the information minimally whereas some presets will look obvious.
-One of those is the ‘Black and white’ or ‘Monochrome’ preset, as you see here below.
+One of those is the ‘Black and white’ or ‘Monochrome’, as you see below.

 Can you see how it helps you to visualize a black and white image?
 And if you are not happy with the black and white rendering, you can go back to your presets and change it to ‘Standard’ or ‘Neutral’ for the next shot to see it in color.

 What if you do shoot in RAW format?
 Will you lose all your color information if you used the monochrome preset?
-Here’s the best news ever - you do not lose any of your color information.
+Here’s the best news - you do not lose any of your color information.
 And in fact, you can use any preset and none of your RAW files is affected.
 All the RAW files will be intact, color and all.
-The black and white preset will only affect the image file that appears on your camera’s screen.
-Presets do not affect the original RAW file.
-Isn’t that amazing!
+The black and white preset will only affect the image file that appears on your camera’s screen or a jpeg file.
+Presets do not affect the original RAW file

 I managed to incorporate my motto into this blog, “take control of your camera and use its technology to your creative advantage”.
 By shooting in RAW, all your image files will be exactly as you shot them, but at the same time, you can use the camera to help you visualize in black and white.
 Then, with editing software and acquired editing skills, you can create black and white images from those color files.

 If this blog inspired you, I recommend you try a day of shooting with the monochrome preset.
-Pay attention to shadows and brights, scenes where there is a lot of contrast.
+Pay attention to shadows and brights, especially in scenes with lots of contrast.
 Play with light, shapes & textures and try various compositions.
 In other words, get out there and experiment.
 Who knows, maybe you will become the next Everglades or Yosemite black and white photographer.